 To read about Gambier Island's history,

-pick up a copy of Bill Errico, Jr.'s second edition
+pick up a copy of Bill Errico, Jr.'s third edition

 of "Miramar" at Bill's house (the farm on